aleloi/zepl/README.md

 ```

 It tries to compile each command by itself and dynamically load it in the REPL process.
 We need the context of previous snippets which is included though lots of `@extern` and `@export` declarations.
 All comptime statements have to be zeplayed for each snippet.
 When we can't `@export` a variable, we export its adress.
 That's the reason for why your non-pointer types change to pointers.
+It tries to compile each command by itself and dynamically load it in the REPL process.
+We need the context of previous snippets which is included though lots of `@extern` and `@export` declarations.
+All comptime statements have to be zeplayed for each snippet.
+When we can't `@export` a variable, we export its adress.
+That's the reason for why your non-pointer types change to pointers.

 ### Missing features, contributors welcome!
 A list of features that are relatively easy to implement: